Fields of interest:

-U/Pb-40Ar/39Ar Coupling Approach for the Reconstruction of Paleo-River Systems: A Case Study of the Siluro-Devonian Old Red Sandstone of Scotland (PRF #54919-ND8, 2015-2017). – The project will involve a geochronological test of the idea that the Old Red Sandstone represents the deposits of a regional-scale river system draining the Caledonides of Greenland and Norway, comparable to the way in which the Indus and Ganges rivers drain the Himalaya today.
+U/Pb-40Ar/39Ar Coupling Approach for the Reconstruction of Paleo-River Systems: A Case Study of the Siluro-Devonian Old Red Sandstone of Scotland (PRF #54919-ND8, 2015-2017). – The project involves a geochronological test of the idea that the Old Red Sandstone represents the deposits of a regional-scale river system draining the Caledonides of Greenland and Norway, comparable to the way in which the Indus and Ganges rivers drain the Himalaya today.
 We are interested also in the related issue of how basins developed through a combination of strike slip, extension and orogen-parallel crustal shortening.
-Applicants should be available for field work for six weeks in June-August, 2016.
+The project is being spear-headed by Michael J. DeLuca as part of his Ph.D. research.

 I have learned over the years that a good way to frame any research is to challenge conventional thinking, and to focus upon topics on which there is lively disagreement, because the goal of any project is surely to discover something new and not merely to describe another example of an already well understood phenomenon.
 Potential students are invited to place their email inquiries in the context of one or more general issues or hypotheses or questions of this kind, and the strategies that might be employed to tackle whatever they suggest.

 Google Scholar profile: http://scholar.google.com/citations?hl=en&user=vD6gJnEAAAAJ